AdaCore/training_material/courses/rust_essentials/080_pattern_matching/02_match.rst

 - At least one pattern must match

-  - Only one match is allowed
-  - First one wins!
+  - First matching arm is executed

 - Selected arm determines the result